jrahmatzadeh/just-perfection/README.md

 - App gesture

-Also override the current GNOME shell theme (You don't need to have user-theme-extension).
+Also overrides the current GNOME shell theme (You don't need to have user-theme-extension).

 ## License